 An award-winning professor recognized for exceptional contributions to research and law teaching, my current work helps solve practical challenges related to innovation in the digital economy, life science industries, and clean technology sector.
 I am also a practicing lawyer and expert consultant, having argued over a dozen cases before the Supreme Court of Canada, advised businesses and law firms both large and small, and consulted for agencies from national governments and the United Nations.

-Innovation and Intellectual Property: Collaborative Dynamics in Africa is the most recent of my five books in these areas.
-As an interdisciplinary scholar, I have also published more than 50 peer-reviewed chapters and articles across the disciplines of law, business, political science, and public policy.
-A passionate and experienced speaker, I have delivered over 170 invited lectures and presentations in Canada, the United States, Europe, Asia, and Africa.
+Innovation and Intellectual Property: Collaborative Dynamics in Africa is the most recent of several books in these areas.
+As an interdisciplinary scholar, I have also published more than 65 peer-reviewed chapters and articles across the disciplines of law, business, political science, and public policy.
+A passionate and experienced speaker, I have delivered nearly 200 invited lectures and presentations in Canada, the United States, Europe, Asia, and Africa.

 With over $54 million in research funding since 2006 (nearly $10 million as a lead researcher), my collaborators and I are empowering the next generation of research leaders, and transforming public policies and real-world practices.
 As a director of several large-scale research projects and partnerships, I am currently investigating the role of intellectual property for open innovation.
 I am a co-founder and director of Open AIR, the Open African Innovation Research network, which connects dozens of multi-disciplinary researchers across African countries, Canada and elsewhere to scale up innovation by easing tensions between intellectual property and access to knowledge.